rowatc/Diplomacy-AI/README.md

 ### [Diplomacy Adjudicator Test Cases](http://web.inter.nl.net/users/L.B.Kruijswijk/) (DATC)

-Detailed discussion of algorithmic order adjudication (against 2000 Diplomacy rules) developed by Lucas Kruijswijk.
+Detailed discussion of algorithmic order adjudication based primarily on the 2000 Diplomacy rules.
 Last updated in 2009.

 ### [Diplomacy AI Development Environment](http://daide.org.uk) (DAIDE)

 A UK-based Diplomacy AI community project begun in 2002, which is now moribund.
 There seems to have been no significant new material added to the website since 2013.

-#### Masters' theses
+### Masters' theses

 #### Webb, Chin, Wilkins, Payce, Dedoyard (2008), "[Automated Negotiation in the Game of Diplomacy](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.466.6361&rep=rep1&type=pdf)"